-As laboratory professionals, from the beginning of our career we learn that documentation is everything.
+As laboratory professionals, from the beginning of our careers, we learn that documentation is everything.
 If it’s not documented, it didn’t happen.
 We speak a language of acronyms: QC, QA, CLSI, CAP, JCAHO, and LI—the list could go on.
 We live and breathe by regulatory standards and guidelines.
 We dot our I’s and cross our T’s.
 This is our way of life.
 And if we’re honest with ourselves, we thrive in this environment.
-We are, after all, the ones who still balance our checkbooks the good old fashioned way.
+We are, after all, the ones who still balance our checkbooks the good old-fashioned way.
 We keep a Sharpie® by the fridge so that we can write “open” dates on our ketchup bottles.
 We find some sense of comfort in living within these rigid boundaries.

 Yet, despite adhering to some of the strictest regulatory standards in any industry, we have still to master one facet of them.
 Laboratories across the country struggle to adequately fulfill the regulatory standards related to competency assessment.
 By now, I’m sure we are all accustomed to the six evaluation methods routinely required: